Biography

 Willi Baumeister packs pictures for the Bucher Gallery, Paris 1949/ ab-f-002-008

-For Baumeister - as for many artists - the 'Stunde Null' (zero hour) of was a longed-for new beginning.
+For Baumeister - as for many artists - the 'Stunde Null' (zero hour) was a longed-for new beginning.
 His productivity had not suffered a real break during the years between 1933 and 1945, but now art production could take place in public again.

 Krista Gutbrod (geb.
 Baumeister), Felicitas Baumeister and Willi Baumeister 1955/ ab-f-004-014